 How to use roasted hatch chiles

-- In soups and stews
+- In soups and stews like chile verde.

 - Add them to dips like this hatch chile queso bean dip

 - Make a salsa or sauce like this hatch green chile sauce or this hatch enchilada sauce and smother it on these hatch chicken enchiladas.

 If you use this guide to roast hatch chiles, let me know how it went.
 Please leave a comment and/or a rating below as I greatly value your feedback.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - Hatch chile peppers